-Through the awareness that you help to generate, we can organise special events and screenings of Free Trip to Egypt, bringing people together to experience the movie’s powerful, personal journey.
+Through the awareness that you help to generate, we and our partner Millions of Conversations can organise special events and screenings of Free Trip to Egypt, bringing people together to experience the movie’s powerful, personal journey.
 Don’t miss out on the events happening in your area!

 A beauty pageant queen, a preacher and a Marine veteran were among those who traveled from America to be met in Egypt by a group of equally diverse locals – including a young revolutionary, a dancer and an orthodox Muslim family.
 Despite the differences in ethnicity, age and personality, they were all able to exchange their ideas, assert their beliefs and ultimately discover common ground.

 Just as taking part in Free Trip to Egypt united these people, allowing them to share their differences and ultimately form human connections, #PledgeToListen encourages people from all over the world to come together to gain a better understanding of the cultures that surround them.